Procure paper products for business use from ethically certified sources

 Strategy Build & Execution

-1. Conduct an internal assessment, identified your current suppliers' sourcing and manufacturing practices, and see if they are FSC certified.
+• Conduct an internal assessment, identify your current suppliers' sourcing and manufacturing practices, and see if they are FSC certified.

-2. Conduct a self-assessment to determine the feasibility and the level of commitment your company must switch to more ethical and diverse suppliers.
+• Conduct an internal assessment to determine the feasibility and degree of commitment your stakeholders have, so as to ensure that the switch will result in procurement from more ethical and diverse suppliers.

-3. Align with stakeholders to ensure that awareness of changes being made, and it is an initiative or a part of the goal being pursued.
+• Align with your stakeholders to ensure that they are aware of changes being made, and that the action is a company-wide initiative to achieve a common goal.

-5. Submit an RFI/ EOI to seek out suppliers that can satisfy your needs
+• Submit an Request for Information (RFI) to seek out suppliers that can satisfy your needs.

 Supplier Negotiation & Contract